The Heidelberg spiking datasets for the systematic evaluation of spiking neural networks: Results

 To assess whether this situation was different for nonlinear classifiers, we trained \glspl{svm} with polynomial kernels up to a degree of~3.
 For these kernels, overfitting was less pronounced.
 Slightly better performance of about \SI{60}{\percent} on the \gls{sxxx} and \SI{30}{\percent} on the \gls{sgoogle} was achieved when using a \gls{svm} with a \gls{rbf} kernel.
 The performance on the \gls{sxxx} test set, which includes speakers that are not part of the training set, was noticeably lower compared to the accuracy on the validation data.
 Especially, for polynomial and \gls{rbf} kernels the generalization across speakers was worse than for the linear kernel (\cref{fig:control}a).
 In contrast, we found the performance on the \gls{sgoogle} test set to be on par with the accuracy on the validation set (\cref{fig:control}b), which is most likely an effect of the uniform speaker distribution.
 These results illustrate that both linear and nonlinear classifiers trained on spike count patterns without temporal information were unable to surpass the \SI{60}{\percent} accuracy mark for the \gls{sxxx} and the \SI{30}{\percent} mark for the \gls{sgoogle} dataset.
 Therefore, spike counts are not sufficient to achieve high classification accuracy on the studied datasets.

 Next, we wanted to assess whether decoding accuracy could be improved when training classifiers that have explicit access to temporal information of the spike times.
-To that end, we trained \glspl{lstm} on temporal histograms of spiking activity (Methods~\cref{subsubsec:LSTM}).
-In spite of the small size of the \gls{sxxx} dataset, \glspl{lstm} showed reduced overfitting and were able to solve the classification problem with an accuracy of \SI{85.7(14)}{\percent} (\cref{fig:control}a) which was significantly higher than the best performing \gls{svm}.
+Therefore, we trained \glspl{lstm} on temporal histograms of spiking activity (\cref{subsubsec:LSTM}).
+In spite of the small size of the \gls{sxxx} dataset, \glspl{lstm} showed reduced overfitting and were able to solve the classification problem with an accuracy of \SI{85.7(14)}{\percent} (\cref{fig:control}a) which was substantially higher than the best performing \gls{svm}.
 Similarly, for the \gls{sgoogle} dataset the \gls{lstm} test accuracy \SI{75.0(2)}{\percent} was more than twice as high as the best-performing classifier on the spike count data.
-However, the degree of overfitting we observed was slightly higher than on \gls{sxxx}.
+However, the degree of overfitting was slightly higher than on \gls{sxxx}.

 Since both, kernel machines and \glspl{lstm}, were affected by overfitting, we tested whether performance could be increased with \glspl{cnn} due to their inductive bias on translation invariance in both frequency and time and their reduced number of parameters.
-To that end, we binned spikes in spatio-temporal histograms and trained a \gls{cnn} classifier (Methods~\ref{subsubsec:CNN}). \Glspl{cnn} showed the least amount of overfitting among all tested classifiers; the accuracy dropped by only \SI{1.4}{\percent} on \gls{sxxx} and by \SI{1.5}{\percent} on \gls{sgoogle} (\cref{fig:control}).
+To that end, we binned spikes in spatio-temporal histograms and trained a \gls{cnn} classifier (\cref{subsubsec:CNN}). \Glspl{cnn} showed the least amount of overfitting among all tested classifiers; the accuracy dropped by only \SI{1.4}{\percent} on \gls{sxxx} and by \SI{1.5}{\percent} on \gls{sgoogle} (\cref{fig:control}).
 Especially, the performance on the \gls{sxxx} test data was on par with the one on the validation set, demonstrating a high degree of generalisation.

 These findings highlight that the temporal information contained in both datasets can be exploited by suitable neural network architectures.
 Moreover, these results provide a lower bound on the performance ceiling for both datasets.
 It seems likely that a more careful architecture search and hyperparameter tuning will only improve upon these results.
 Thus, both the \gls{sxxx} and the \gls{sgoogle} will be useful for quantitative comparison between \glspl{snn} up to at least these empirical accuracy values.